Difference Between Accrued Expenses and Accounts Payable

 It is the expense recognized in the books before actual payment is made.
 Examples of accrued expenses include utilities used for an entire month but when the bill is received at the end of the month.
-Workers who work for the entire period but payment is made to the employees at the end.
-Services and goods consumed but no invoice received.
+Workers who work for the whole period but payment is made to the employees at the end.
+Services and goods consumed, but no invoice received.

 What is Accounts Payable?

 Accounts payable includes all expenses arising from credit purchases of goods or services from suppliers/vendors.
 Accounts payable are current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. and are due within twelve months of the date of the transaction.
 In balance sheetsBalance SheetsA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., nonfinancial expenses that are incurred very frequently are salaries, wages, interest, royalties are included in the classification.

 The primary differences between accrued expenses and accounts payable are the parties to whom it is paid.